srinagaraja/merge-conflict-annonymous/README.md

 # merge-conflict-annonymous
 A safe space to learn and resolve conflicts 🧘

 Use this dummy repo as you want to practice your git skills.
-Or you could follow the following instructions for a tutorial on git.
+Or you could follow the following instructions for a tutorial on basic git commands.

 # Git Tutorial